ozekik/mathesis/docs/usage/natural-deduction.md

-# Proofs using Natural Deduction
+# Proof using Natural Deduction

 ## Introduction